tremes/jboss-seam/examples/ejbtimer/readme.txt

 * Set JBOSS_HOME environment property.

-* In the quartz-ear directory run:
+* In the ejbtimer-ear directory run:

     mvn jboss-as:deploy

-* Open this URL in a web browser: http://localhost:8080/seam-quartz
+* Open this URL in a web browser: http://localhost:8080/seam-ejbtimer